She slapped the flower girl at her own wedding — then the silver pendant clicked into place and exposed eleven years of lies

 Outside, rain ran down the windows in silver lines.
 Inside, the broken heart rested whole between them.

-And for the first time since the cathedral steps, Bianca didn’t feel like fate had struck her.
+And for the first time since the cathedral steps, Bianca did not feel as if fate had struck her.

-She felt like it had finally returned what was hers.
+She felt as if, after eleven unforgivable years, it had finally returned what was hers.